 The primary output of our work on the Authority's arrangements is the commentary on those arrangements that forms part of the Auditor's Annual Report.
-We intend to issue the Auditor's Annual Report no later than 3 months after we issue the audit opinion on the financial statements.
+We intend to issue the Auditor's Annual Report at a future date.

 Status of our work